annotation/text-fabric/docs/core/Text.md

     rich sectioning that may be present in a corpus.

-    On the other hand, applications (such as TF apps) can access a predictable sectioning system by which they can chunk the material in practical portions.
+    On the other hand, applications (such as TF apps) can access a predictable sectioning system by which they can divide the material in practical portions.

     The rule of thumb is: